nmwilk/CodingTask2/README.md

 # CodingTask2

 Make ProfileActivity and StatusActivity more testable.
+No need to *write* any tests.